 The Svanhovd expert group in 2014 recommended combining Norwegian-Russian winter survey, a Norwegian Lofoten survey, and a Russian ground fish survey into one joint survey in winter with step-wise implementation starting in 2015.
 For some reasons, it was not fully implemented.
-Next meeting on this issue will be in October 2017.
-The results will be discussed during the March meeting in 2018.
+During a meeting in Murmansk during 17-18 October 2017 a report was prepared, outlining a plan for joint monitoring.
+During the March Meeting in Tromsø 2018, The parties agreed to start implementing the plan for conducting joint monitoring of the Barents Sea as described in the "Report from a meeting between experts from PINRO and IMR to discuss long term monitoring plan in the Barents Sea.
+Murmansk, 17-18 October 2017".

 ICES now has annual survey working groups for all main Seas where ICES provides fisheries advice, except the Barents Sea.
 Such groups review the survey methodology in the given area.
-Russian and Norwegian scientists will meet for discussing Barents Sea survey methodology in connection with ICES AFWG 2018.
+Russian and Norwegian scientists met for discussing Barents Sea survey methodology in connection with ICES AFWG 2018.